bweatherson/demons/latest-export.md

 \end{tikzpicture}
 ```

-The dashed line there represents that those two nodes are in what game theorists call at information set.
+The dashed line there represents that those two nodes are in what game theorists call an **information set**.
 That means that when the player to move reaches one of those nodes, all they know is that they are at one of these nodes and not any other.
 In this case, Chooser knows that they have to select 1 box or 2, and they know the payouts given their choice and Demon's prediction.
 But they do not know what Demon predicted, so they do not know which node they are at.

 This extensive form representation is in a way more accurate than the strategic form representation in the table above.
 It encodes that Demon goes first, which is something usually stressed in the story that is told about Newcomb's Problem.
 But the table form is easier to read, and makes clearer that there is only one equilibrium of the game: Demon makes prediction P2 and Chooser chooses 2.
 So I'll mostly use tables when they are possible.
 And they often are possible - lots of games can be turned into demonic decision problems like Newcomb's Problem.

-## Familiar Games {#familiar}
+### Familiar Games {#familiar}

 Much of what happens in this book comes from seeing demonic decision problems as games and, conversely, seeing games as potential demonic decision problems.
 So I want to spend a little time setting out how the translation between the two works.